nrfconnect/sdk-nrf/samples/cellular/modem_shell/README.rst

 .. note::
    The conversion of modem trace file to a Wireshark-compatible format is available in the Cellular Monitor tool of the nRF Connect for Desktop.

-To build the MoSh sample with the nRF9160 DK and modem traces with a flash backend, see :ref:`modem_shell_trace_support`.
+To build the MoSh sample with the nRF91 Series DK and modem traces with a flash backend, see :ref:`modem_shell_trace_support`.

 Examples
 --------